alphagov/content-store/docs/content-store-read-write.md

 Note: the access-limiting behaviour should only be active on the draft stack.

-## Publish intents

-In order to support the timely publishing of items scheduled for publication, content-store allows publishing tools to register their intent to publish something at a given time.
-If a publish intent is present for a content item, content-store will reduce the TTL in its cache headers as the publish time approaches, allowing the new item to be fetched as soon as it's published.

-See [publish_intents.md](publish_intents.md) for more details.

 ## Running draft-content-store in development

 On a development VM you may want to run an instance of content-store